 Back in 2009 Laura Scott plucked up the courage to get involved with some volunteer work through an organised programme.
-The programme she enrolled on involved living and working in a slum just outside Kenya’s capital Nairobi, named Kawangare.
+The programme she enrolled on involved living and working in the infamous Kawangare slum just outside Kenya’s capital Nairobi.
 Everyday duties included helping out in a rural clinic called the Wema Clinic working under the direction of Dr Guto (George).
 The residents of Kawangare live in extreme poverty and many cannot afford food or a home let alone medical treatment.
 Dr George provides an opportunity for these people to get treatment for very little if any fees at a cost to himself.
 Dr George gets paid a very small amount of money for working long hours.
 His home and family are 5 hours West in a town called Kisii, he lives in Kawangare so he can help people living in poverty.

 Where we work